eng1-c1g1/eng1-c1g1.github.io/index.md

 ---
-layout: default
+layout: page
-title: Welcome to Cohort 1 Group 11's Website!
+title: Home Page
 ---

 ## **Welcome to Cohort 1 Group 11's Website!**

-This website introduces our group project for ENG1 Assessment 1, including key documents, source code, and other materials.
+This website serves to intruduce you to our group project for ENG1 Assessment 1, and provides direction and easy access to our key documents, source code, and other materials.

 ---
 ## **Overview**